ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19007/datasheet.md

 - One connector for CPU slot
 - One connector for the IO slot
 - Four connectors for WisBlock sensor modules (slots A to D)
-- Three 4-pin header 2.54 mm hole pads (GPIO, UART, I2C, Power)
+- Three 4-pin header 2.54&nbsp;mm hole pads (GPIO, UART, I2C, Power)
 - 2-pin battery interface
 - 2-pin solar panel interface